Barb Byrne, DNSc

 In her role as vice president of clinical operations, Barb provides overall responsibility for inpatient nursing units including the level IV NICU, the pediatric trauma program, pediatric surgical services and operating room, pediatric specialty clinics, pediatric primary clinics, Child Life services, pediatric pain, and pediatric palliative care.

-Barb received her bachelor of science in nursing degree from UW-Oshkosh and her masters of science in nursing degree from UW-Madison and emerged as a pediatric hematology/oncology clinical nurse specialist and pediatric nurse practitioner.
+Barb received her bachelor of science in nursing degree from UW-Oshkosh and her Master of Science in nursing degree from UW-Madison and emerged as a pediatric hematology/oncology clinical nurse specialist and pediatric nurse practitioner.
 Barb received her doctor of nursing practice degree from Rush University, Chicago.